ElectronAsh/sim_3do/README.md

 The main issue getting it running was because I was immediately setting the i_wb_ack signal in the C code high, as soon as I saw o_wb_stb go high.
 So the Verilator model was seeing the ack signal go high on the very same "clock" cycle, which was wrong.

-The SystemVerilog version of Zap is now booting to the 3DO logo, and no longer showing the "SVI Overrun" error in the 3DO BIOS.
+The SystemVerilog version of Zap is now booting to the 3DO logo, and no longer showing the "SWI Overrun" error in the 3DO BIOS.
 But it is now "boot looping" after about every 18 frames.
 I think this is good progress though, as it's now using the very latest Zap, MSVC 2022, and Verilator.
+(and presumably the latest version of Dear Imgui, from the imgui repo.)

+:+1: Revanth (the author of the Zap ARM core) has now installed sim_3do, and is looking to help with the core. ;)

 :+1:'fixel' and 'trapexit' have been helping me a lot (on The 3DO Community Discord).